Air Quality Index (AQI)

 - Fast heartbeat

-Below are ways to prevent and reduce exposure to polluted air.
+Ways to prevent and reduce exposure to polluted air

 Keep smoke outside and reduce your exposure to it.